 With the assistance of Energy4All, the City of Edinburgh Council and a range of other organisations, on the 29th September 2015 ECSC launched a share offer to raise funds to install solar panels on a number of council buildings throughout Edinburgh.
 With £1.4 million raised, the share offer was a success and solar power generation commenced in 2016, totalling over 1.1GWh of electricity in the first year of operation.

-Today ECSC continues to generate solar power from 24 host buildings in Edinburgh and return the profits to both our members directly and the community though the Community Benefit Fund which came into operation in 2018.
-We have also begun work into a Phase II that we hope will result in the installation of more solar panels and energy saving technologies to new sites, and are actively working with partners on a range of other energy saving and low carbon measures to assist in our goal of reducing climate change emissions, improving energy security and helping to foster sustainable development in and around the City of Edinburgh.
+Today ECSC continues to generate solar power from 30 host buildings in Edinburgh and return the profits to both our members directly and the community though the Community Benefit Fund which came into operation in 2018.
+We are actively working with partners on a range of other energy saving and low carbon measures to assist in our goal of reducing climate change emissions, improving energy security and helping to foster sustainable development in and around the City of Edinburgh.